Erik-Romero/UniLink-documentation/docs/6Screens/2_login-screen.md

 # Login Screen

-The `LoginScreen` will be the seconf screen the user sees.
+The `LoginScreen` will be the second screen the user sees.
 It wil displays two input prompts allowing the user to enter their email and password.
 The component utilizes the `Stylesheet`, `Button`, `keyboardAvoidingView`, `StyleSheet`, components from React Native.
 It also uses the Firebase Authentication to verify if a user can properly login.

 ## Dependencies